 Shape each piece of the weighted yeast dough into a small ball.
 Cover balls for 5 minutes with a kitchen towel.
 This helps to relax the gluten in the dough so it’s easier to roll out.

 To shape the hot dog buns I use a silicone mat and a rolling pin.
 You can use a wood rolling pin but in recent years I’ve been using a silicone rolling pin and it works even better than the wooden one.
 Silicone one doesn’t stick to the yeast dough as much as a wooden rolling pin.

 Roll out a small ball of dough into a thin oval shape.

 TIP: Rolling out yeast dough on a silicone mat works great.
-Dough clings to the silicone mat slightly.
+The dough clings to the silicone mat slightly.
 Silicone helps to keep it stretched making it easier to shape the buns.

 TIP: Don’t dust work surfaces with flour!

-Starting at a shorter side start rolling the piece of rolled out yeast dough.
-Pressing the dough down with the palms of your hands as you are rolling the dough away from you.
+Starting at a shorter side start rolling the piece of flattened yeast dough.
+Press the dough down with the palms of your hands as you are rolling the dough away from you.

 Place shaped hot dog buns onto a baking sheet lined with parchment.
 Space the buns about 2-3 inches apart to allow for dough expansion.